Meta-AF: Meta-Learning for Adaptive Filters: Equalization Ablation

 \subsection{Problem Formulation}

-For our third task, we train a meta-AF for the inverse modeling task of equalization~(EQ).
-Here, our goal is to estimate the inverse of an unknown transfer function, while only observing input and outputs of the forward system, as shown in~\fref{fig:eq} and common for loudspeaker tuning.
-We model the unknown inverse transfer function with a linear frequency-domain filter $h_{\theta}$, measure the noisy response $\d$ to an input signal $\u$, and adapt the filter weights $\theta$ using our learned Meta-EQ AF $g_{\phi}$.
-The AF loss is the MSE between the true and predicted responses.
+For our third task, we train a Meta-AF for the inverse modeling task of equalization~(EQ).
+Here, our goal is to estimate the inverse of an unknown transfer function, while only observing input and outputs of the forward system, as shown in~\fref{fig:eq}.
+This is a common component of loudspeaker tuning.
+We model the unknown inverse transfer function with a linear frequency-domain filter $h_{\btheta}$, measure the response $\d$ to an input signal $\u$, and adapt the filter weights $\btheta$ using our learned Meta-EQ AF $g_{\bphi}$.
+The AF loss is the ISE between the true and predicted responses.
+More precisely, the frequency-domain AF output is $\y_{\freq}[\frame]=\w_{\freq}[\frame]^\H \u_{\freq}[\frame]$.